alexouzounis/kubernetes-challenge/README.md

-To deploy the application simply run `make deploy` in the project root, which will run all the steps defined in the "Build" step above in addition to a `helm install` that will launch the Kubernetes defined Deployment, Service, ConfigMap and Ingress required to make the application reachable on your host.
+To deploy the application simply run `make deploy` in the project root, which will run all the steps defined in the "Build" step above in addition to a `helm install` that will launch the Kubernetes defined Deployment, Service, ConfigMap and Ingress required to fully deploy the application on Minikube and make it available to the host.

-The helm notes displayed at the end of the output will guide you on how to access the service endpoint, which will be reachable at the running Minikube VM's IP on port 80 (this can also be found by running `minikube ip` at the terminal).
+The helm notes displayed at the end of the output will guide you on how to access the service endpoint, which will be reachable at the running Minikube VM's IP on port 80 (Minikube's IP can also be found by running `minikube ip` at the terminal).

 ## Teardown

-To tear the application down run `make teardown` delete the helm release both on your Minikube instance as well as locally via a `helm delete --purge`.
+To tear the application down run `make teardown`, which will delete the helm release both on your Minikube instance as well as locally via a `helm delete --purge` command.

 ## Test